How Our Diet Impacts Our Mental Health

 Try to become aware of how changes in your diet affect your mood and overall sense of wellbeing.
 Experiment with your diet by cutting out, or cutting down, processed foods and refined sugars.

 Although there is a growing body of research demonstrating the benefits of a healthy diet on mental health, it is not considered a substitute for medication or other treatments.
-Healthy diets, and the resulting nutrients that benefit the brain should be part of anyone’s healthy lifestyle and commitment to their own wellbeing.
+Healthy diets and the resulting nutrients that benefit the brain should be part of everyone’s healthy lifestyle and commitment to their own wellbeing.